software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a team meeting by looking at the Sprint Backlog.

+{: .note }

+> You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

-{: .highlight }
+{: .note }

-> Don't close the _user story related issues_ before the Sprint Review.
-The Product Owner needs to accept the user stories before they are completed.
-You can leave the user story related issues to the "In progress" column or create a separate "In review" colum before the "Done" column in the Backlog project for the items that require the Product Owner's review.
+> User story related tasks can be included in the user story issue's description as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists):
+>
+> ```md
+> - [] #5
+> - [] #6
+> - [] #7
+> ```
+>
+> Task list item with a "#" prefix is a reference to a certain issue.
+You can type "#" and GitHub will suggest issues.
+Task list makes it easier to know which user story the task is related to and to track the progress of a user story.
+GitHub will automatically mark the task list item as done when the related issue is closed.

 ## Thymeleaf page layouts